k1kolev/info/features/ui-ux-features/app-centric-navigation-in-web-client.md

 - Apps such as **Calendar**, **To Do**, **Groups**, **Tiles**, and **Favorites** manage navigation primarily through in-app controls like views, toolbars, tabs, panels, and lists
 - Navigation is handled directly within the application interface and adapts to the specific purpose of the app

-They remain part of the same app-centric model, while allowing navigation to adapt to the nature of the application.
+They are accessed through the same application-first experience, while allowing navigation to adapt to the nature of each app.

 ---